A collection of video experiments, imagery, commentary, and some paintings.

 It’s clear that in writing his 1965 novel Dune, Frank Herbert was inspired, in part, by the career of T. E. Lawrence.
-The over-arching themes and character traits are obvious: both Lawrence and Dune’s protagonist, Paul Atreides, are outsiders from foreign empires who lead a native populations in revolt against their current imperial occupiers.
-Both are portrayed as natural leaders, but enigmatic, complicated, and unknowable.
+The overarching themes and character traits are obvious; both Lawrence and Dune’s protagonist, Paul Atreides, are outsiders from foreign empires who lead nomadic, desert-dwelling native populations in revolt against their imperial occupiers.
+Both are natural leaders, but enigmatic, complicated, and unknowable.

 But there’s much more.

 Anyone familiar with Dune who watches David Lean’s 1962 epic historical film Lawrence of Arabia will be struck by how many specific, important scenes, lines of dialogue, and images from Lean’s film appear in Herbert’s book, often with very little alteration.
-Watching Lawrence of Arabia, it certainly appears that Herbert didn’t just borrow from the historical exploits of T. E. Lawrence, but that he specifically studied Lean’s film and adapted it for science fiction.
+Watching Lawrence of Arabia, it certainly appears that the author didn’t just borrow from the historical exploits of T. E. Lawrence, but that Herbert specifically studied Lean’s film and adapted it for science fiction.